raphlmiranda/Awesome-RPG/README.md

 ## Reasons

 - Learn POO with Python
+- Learn How to Document Code in Python
 - Learn Best Practices with Python
 - Refactor the code over the years
 - Learn TDD with Python